jangrau13/bet-it-kafka/bet-it/documentation/doc/adr/0002-use-json-as-kafka-messaging-type.md

 ### Positive
 - Interoperability: Using JSON as the messaging type in Kafka aligns with Camunda's message format, simplifying message handling and integration between Camunda and our microservices.
-- Familiarity and Flexibility: JSON is a widely used and familiar format, making it easier for developers to work with and integrate into different components of the system.
-JSON also allows for flexibility in message structure, making it suitable for dynamic and evolving systems.
+- Familiarity and Flexibility

+### Negative
+- Performance: JSON is less performant than AVRO